knative/docs/docs/eventing/broker/triggers/_index.md

 EOF
 ```

-### Trigger Filtering
+### Trigger filtering

 Exact match filtering on any number of CloudEvents attributes as well as
 extensions are supported.
 If your filter sets multiple attributes, an event must
-have all of the attributes for the Trigger to filter it.
+have all of the attributes for the trigger to filter it.
 Note that we only
 support exact matching on string values.

-Example:
+#### Example

+This example filters events from the `default` broker that are of type
+`dev.knative.foo.bar` and have the extension `myextension` with the value
+`my-extension-value`.

 ```shell
 kubectl create -f - <<EOF